Blog

 Licence is not implementation

-Why it matters: the licence is the smaller, predictable line item.
-The implementation is where the value — and the real planning — lives.
+The licence is the smaller, predictable line item.
+The implementation is where the value, and the real planning, lives.
 Treat them as two separate budgets.

 Not sure whether Essentials or Premium fits your business?
-Tell us your story and we will help you size it honestly, with no pressure to over-licence.
+Tell us your story and we will help you size it, with no pressure to over-licence.

 ← All articles